What is valacyclovir hydrochloride?

 - Cold sores and genital lesions caused by HSV infection from recurring

 The recommended uses may not always be consistent with FDA-approved uses of valacyclovir hydrochloride.
-See the guidelines for complete information on recommended uses of valacyclovir hydrochloride in adults and adolescents with HIV.
+See the Adult and Pediatric guidelines for complete information on recommended uses of valacyclovir hydrochloride in adults and adolescents with HIV.
 Valacyclovir hydrochloride may have other recommended uses not listed above.

 What should I tell my health care provider before taking valacyclovir hydrochloride?